2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 11. Rodney Hood (Restricted)

-One could debate whether his ceiling extended to stardom or topped out at high-level role player, but his trajectory seemingly pointed straight up.
+One could debate whether his ceiling extended to stardom or topped out as a high-level role player, but his trajectory seemingly pointed straight up.

 That should matter for his free agency.
 But it can't erase the fact he was traded and never found traction with the Cleveland Cavaliers.
 He lost both volume stats and efficiency and then lost his rotation spot altogether.
 He returned to tally a combined 25 points and 14 rebounds in Games 3 and 4 of the Finals, but his paycheck had likely taken a sizable hit by then.